ak4900/WDXpeak-Note/fastcode/lecture_note.md

 ## Why Warps

+Each Fermi core can maintain 48 warps of architecural context.

+Each warp manages a 32-wide SIMD vector worth of computation

+With ~20 registers for each trhead:

+4(Bytes/register) x 20(Registers) x 32(SIMD lanes) x 48 (Warps) = 128KB per core x 16 (core) = 2MB total of register files

 + Software abstract info hid an extra level of architecture complexity
 + A 128KB register file is a large memory (takes more than one cycle)
 + Hardware provide 160wide physical SIMD units, half-pump register files